lavika-makwana/RoR-Assignment/README.md

 ## Read me

-## About this project

-RoR Assignment, contains the contact form, localization with Transifex, API integration and test coverages.

 ## Installation

-* clone ror-assignment repo and use bundle install to get the latest gems
+* Clone ror-assignment repo and use bundle install to get the latest gems

 * Project is created with:
   ruby version -2.6.3 and rails 6.0.3